Your Expert Team

 Should you lock in a fixed rate right now?

-General 31 Mar
+General Mackenzie Chaisson 31 Mar

 For many people, buying a home is the largest financial transaction of their lives, and one of the most important decisions is choosing the right type of mortgage.
 One of the options that borrowers have is a fixed-rate mortgage, which offers the security of a fixed monthly payment over the life of the loan.
 However, locking in a fixed-rate mortgage during a high-interest rate market comes with significant risks.